Home EV charging in WA: everything you need to know

 - Price: $1,800 - $2,500 + installation

-- Best for: Those wanting premium build quality
+- Best for: those who want a premium build

 | Charger | Power | Solar Smart | Price Range | Installation | |---------|-------|-------------|-------------|--------------| | Zappi | 7-22kW | Excellent | $1,800-2,500 | $500-1,500 | | Tesla | Up to 22kW | Good | $1,100 | $500-1,200 | | Fronius | 7.4-22kW | Excellent | $1,500-2,200 | $500-1,500 | | EVBox Elvi | 7.4-22kW | Good | $1,800-2,500 | $500-1,500 |

-- You can charge overnight (most EV owners)
+- You can charge overnight (most EV owners can)

 - You have a smart charger with scheduling

-- Your general usage doesn't increase during peak times
+- Your general usage doesn't climb during the peak window

 Requirements